-- Sections that did not make substantive changes to the rule, set out basic WAC structures (such as definition and applicability sections), or required the development of plans, such as the extreme temperature readiness plan. - Activities that require collaboration between school officials and local health jurisdictions, such as inspections and assessments. - Full implementation of the rule, including new rule requirements such as specialized rooms. - (7) Adequate ventilation by: - (a) Ensuring direct mechanical exhaust for specialized rooms as set forth in WAC 246-370-140; and - (b) Ensuring all student-occupied instruction and gathering spaces during hours of occupation provide outdoor air ventilation flow rates as set forth in chapter 51-52 WAC at the time the ventilation system was permitted; - (i) If outdoor air ventilation flow rates were not established at the time of the original building construction, ventilation airflow rates must be operated to meet chapter 51-52 WAC or maximum outdoor air ventilation flow rates achievable within existing system capacity; - (ii) Compliance is determined based on variables including but not limited to: - (A) The type and area of the space; - (B) The planned number of occupants: - (C) The type of ventilation system; and - (iii) If the school facility does not have a mechanical outdoor air ventilation system or the outdoor air flow rate cannot be determined, provide ongoing carbon dioxide concentration monitoring; - (8) Adequate filtration by: - (a) Ensuring particulate matter filtration as set forth in chapter 51-52 WAC at the time the heating, ventilation, and air conditioning systems were permitted, including facilities that have small, ducted air handlers and ventilation systems; - (i) If particulate matter filtration requirements were not established at the time of the original installation of the system, the system must meet chapter 51-52 WAC or the maximum particulate matter filtration achievable within existing system capacity; - (9) For schools with mechanical heating, ventilation, or cooling systems, the performance of routine maintenance that includes: - (a) Testing and balancing for existing heating, ventilation, and air conditioning systems every fifteen years; - (b) Performing routine inspections of existing heating, ventilation, and cooling systems to ensure systems are operating within intended parameters of this rule; - (c) Replacing filters as needed to achieve required filtration and air flow rates; and - (d) Maintaining records of these activities for review upon request by the local health officer.
+- Sections that have no substantive changes to the rule, set out basic WAC structures (such as definition and applicability sections), or required the development of plans, such as the extreme temperature readiness plan. - Activities that require collaboration between school officials and local health jurisdictions, such as inspections and assessments. - Full implementation of the rule, including new rule requirements such as specialized rooms. - (B) The planned number of occupants; - (C) The type of ventilation system; and - (iii) If the school facility does not have a mechanical outdoor air ventilation system or the outdoor air flow rate cannot be determined, provide ongoing carbon dioxide concentration monitoring; - (8) Adequate filtration by: - (a) Ensuring particulate matter filtration as set forth in chapter 51-52 WAC at the time the heating, ventilation, and air conditioning systems were permitted, including facilities that have small, ducted air handlers and ventilation systems; - (i) If particulate matter filtration requirements were not established at the time of the original installation of the system, the system must meet chapter 51-52 WAC or the maximum particulate matter filtration achievable within existing system capacity: - (9) For schools with mechanical heating, ventilation, or cooling systems, the performance of routine maintenance that includes: - (a) Testing and balancing for existing heating, ventilation, and air conditioning systems every fifteen years; - (b) Performing routine inspections of existing heating, ventilation, and cooling systems to ensure systems are operating within intended parameters of this rule; - (c) Replacing filters as needed to achieve required filtration and air flow rates; and - (d) Maintaining records of these activities for review upon request by the local health officer.